 Attendants, with the support of Security Guards, will control entry/exit through these points.

 No pets are allowed on the main Festival site, including camping areas.
 Guide dogs and assistance animals are permitted.

-All Festival participants, that is, patrons (general public), volunteers, performers, and stall holders must at all times wear appropriately coloured wristbands, with designated colours for different sessions indicating the wearer is under 18 years of age.
+All Festival participants, that is, patrons (general public), volunteers, performers, and stall holders must at all times wear appropriately coloured wristbands, with designated colours for different sessions.

 Concession ticket prices are available to holders of Australian Pension Card, Full Time Student Card, Health Care Card, or DVA Gold Card.
 Sorry, not available for Seniors Card holders.

 4. Purchase of tickets/attendance by persons under 18 years of age: